decentraland/adr/content/ADR-213-quests-ui.md

 Quests HUD: A list of active quests with current tasks.
 This component should provide a quick overview of the user's progress in each quest.

 Quests Log: A window containing all the details for each quest, including name, description, steps, and rewards.
-Users should be able to view their progress and access information about each quest, and also be able to abandon a quest by clicking a button in this UI.
+Users should be able to view their progress and access information about each one, and also be able to abandon it by clicking a button in this UI.

 New Quests Offer: A pop-up with a proposal to start a new quest, with buttons to accept or decline.
 This component should make it easy for users to begin a new one and ensure they don't miss any available ones.